ericoporto/ags-manual-wiki/FAQ.md

 **Q. How do I put a variable on a GUI label?**

 A. [`String.Format`](String#stringformat) script function allows to create a string with variable printed in it.
-You may then use that string anywhere, for example, assign to a label's Text property, for example:
+You may then use that string anywhere, such as assign it to a label's Text property, for example:

     myLabel.Text = String.Format("Coins: %d / %d", current_coins, total_coins);